Davidon4/Minimart/README.md

 ## Features to be added

-Likely going to add a theme, textinput to add new value/item
+Likely going to add a theme, The values are hardcoded from the codebase will implement textinput to add new values

 ---